Which A Level Subjects Should You Take?

 5. Do subject combinations matter?

-Ultimately, do subject combinations matter?
-The answer largely depends on how set you are about your future undergraduate course.
+Ultimately, whether or not subject combinations matter largely depends on how set you are about your future undergraduate course.
 The safest option if you’re undecided is to go with two science subjects such as Biology with Chemistry as it allows you to pursue Medicine and Chemistry-related degrees in the future.
 Alternatively, taking Math with Physics will allow those with an inclination to physics to pursue a course in the subject.
 Of course, if you go with science subjects for your two A Levels, they are widely accepted if you decide to pursue an undergraduate course in the humanities later.

 The majority of courses, especially those in the humanities, will accept you no matter what subject combinations you have chosen as long as you meet their grades and other requirements.
 One of the few exceptions is English degrees, which typically requires an A Levels in English.